Residents and Fellows: Benefits of Locum Tenens after Training

 Perform on-the-job research

 Launching your career as a locum tenens provider allows you to step back and do some on-the-job research.
-By trying out various practice environments and geographic areas, you can piece together your ideal future.
-In addition to gaining new exposure as you jump start your career, you have the unique chance to enjoy advantages you would not likely experience if you were committed to a permanent position.
-If you’re interested in exploring the possibilities, speak with an experienced Medicus Healthcare Solutions recruiter today by calling (855) 301-0563.
+You can piece together your ideal future by trying out various practice environments and geographic areas.
+In addition to gaining new exposure as you jump-start your career, you have the unique chance to enjoy advantages you would not likely experience if you were committed to a permanent position.
+If you want to explore the possibilities, speak with an experienced Medicus Healthcare Solutions recruiter today.